 If the initial survival criteria for planted canopy species are not achieved (i.e. the initial success criteria specified in native vegetation success criteria, the CMMT will convene to decide by consensus between two remedial actions.
 1) Complete replant or supplemental replant or 2) Wait one growing season, monitor for initial success again, and reconvene with the CMMT to discuss results and determine path forward.
 If a replant is selected, a monitoring report will be required for each consecutive year until two annual sequential monitoring reports indicate that all survival criteria have been satisfied (i.e. that corrective actions were successful).
 If the CMMT decides not to replant, then after one growing season another initial monitoring report will be prepared and the CMMT will reconvene to determine path forward.
+The USACE will be responsible for conducting this additional monitoring and preparing the monitoring reports.
 The USACE will also be responsible for the purchase and installation of supplemental plants needed to attain the initial success criterion, subject to the provisions mentioned in the Introduction section.